jshaner/buffy/docs/index.md

 be displayed on a subsequent screen that allows for watchlisting titles, and archiving previous searches in the history, for later perusing.
-Each title will be accompanied by a link to a TMD (The Movie Database) page for logline browsing and trailer viewing, as well as links for online streaming.
+Each title will be accompanied by a link to a TMDB (The Movie Database) page for logline browsing and trailer viewing, as well as links for online streaming.
 With _Buffy_'s help, searching for a movie to watch is easier than ever.